 This registration process can now take up to 56 days for the SMSF be displayed as ‘Registered’ on Super Fund Lookup (SFLU).
 The initial status will display the fund as ‘Pending’, which means employers and other super funds will not transfer benefits to the fund until the ATO has updated the status on SFLU to ‘Registered’.
 Only once this status has been issued will the fund be treated as complying and eligible to receive rollovers and employer contributions.
 Within 7 days of the status being updated on SFLU as ‘Registered’, the ATO will issue a notice of compliance to the SMSF and then display the fund’s status as ‘Complying’.

 Registration application delays

-It is important to remember that the ATO does not automatically accept every registration application that it receives – each registration is risk assessed to ensure there is no illegal activity that may be occurring in respect to the fund.
+It is important to remember that the ATO does not automatically accept every registration application that it receives – each registration is risk assessed to ensure there is no illegal activity that may be occurring with respect to the fund.
 The ATO as regulator will not accept a fund’s registration where they decide that:

-- the parties have not completed the set up steps listed in Eligibility to register and get an ABN;
+- the parties have not completed the setup steps listed in Eligibility to register and get an ABN;

 - the ATO cannot confirm the identity of all of the SMSF’s associates (trustees or directors of the corporate trustee);